ki14jaeh/Data-Analysis-Portfolio/20231203/README.md

 # Halloween Strategy
 The Halloween effect is a strategy based on the hypothesis that the market performs better from November to next year April compared to the market from May through October.
-There are legitmate studies done on this hypothesis (e.g. [The Halloween effect: Trick or Treat](https://www.sciencedirect.com/science/article/abs/pii/S1057521910000608))
+You can find academic studies done on this hypothesis (e.g. [The Halloween effect: Trick or Treat](https://www.sciencedirect.com/science/article/abs/pii/S1057521910000608)).
+Today we will explore whether the performance difference is statistically significant.

 ```
 import yfinance as yf